 The Affordable Care Act requires employers with 250 or more employees in previous year to report the cost of coverage under an employer-sponsored group health plan on an employee's Form W-2, in Box 12, using Code DD.
+In general, the amount reported should include both the portion paid by the employer and the portion paid by the employee.
+In the case of a health FSA, the amount reported should not include the amount of any salary reduction contributions.
 Many employers are eligible for transition relief for tax-year 2012 and beyond, until the IRS issues final guidance for this reporting requirement.
 This reporting is for informational purposes only.
 The amount reported does not affect tax liability, as the value of the employer contribution to health coverage continues to be excludible from an employee's taxable income.
 More information about the reporting can be found on Form W-2 Reporting of Employer-Sponsored Health Coverage.

-File paper copies of Form W-3 with Copy A of all of the W-2s by February 28, 2013, or file electronically by April 1, 2013 to the Social Security Administration (SSA).
+File paper copies of Form W-3 with Copy A of all of the W-2s by February 28, 2014, or file electronically by March 31, 2014 to the Social Security Administration (SSA).
 W-2s should be mailed to recipients by January 31st.
 It is no longer necessary to use the red scannable forms for W-2s.
 Many software products will print acceptable forms on plain paper.